alexboots/quickreadr/README.md

 Live: https://readquickr.com/
 I bought the wrong url so thats why the repo is quickreadr and the url is readquickr

 Todo:
-* Remove a bunch of files left over from the starter project that are not doing anything
 * Break things down into smaller components
+* Add ability to scroll back through text
+* Save text feature? (could save text to localhost display saved articles)
 * Add icons
 * Meditate
-* Breathe
+* Breath
 * Laydown
 * Relax
 * Go to sleep